The sole source of Lost Guild ebooks!

 Dartulamino paused on the first step of the dais, and his men fell into formation behind him.
 He glared at Father Siritalanu, his gaze searing beneath his helmet as if it had the power to set the younger priest on fire.
 Father Siritalanu stood firm, but his plump face grew as pale as the marble altar behind him.
 The wind tore down the cathedral aisle, unimpeded by the ragged shards of the broken doors, and the younger priest’s robes caught against him, outlining his body like a sad joke.

-Father Siritalanu’s breath came faster, and Rani suspected that he was reciting the same catalog of failures.
+Father Siritalanu’s breath came faster, and Rani suspected he was reciting the same catalog of failures.
 The poor man tried to draw himself up taller, straighter.

 “Stand down, boy, or I’ll have you spitted on the dais.”